Tips for Firearm Storage at Home

 A few days after Christmas we had some neighbors over to catch up a bit.
-In the beginning of the evening we talked about all kinds of things; one of these was my new Springfield Champion .45 ACP.
-When I mentioned my newest acquisition, my neighbor Gary said, “Oh, I would like to see that.”
+In the beginning of the evening we talked about all kinds of things, including my new Springfield Champion .45 ACP.
+When I mentioned my newest acquisition, my neighbor Gary asked to see it.

 Households that have very young children, however, need to take additional firearm storage measures, as curiosity often trumps learning and common sense.
-The fact that we got to handle and shoot them, removed a lot of the mystery that guns hold for those whom are less familiar or curious.
+The fact that we got to handle and shoot them removed a lot of the mystery that guns hold for those whom are less familiar.
 Like my father before me, I have begun to introduce my two daughters to safe handling and shooting as well.
-It is a process and occurs with highly supervised and measured steps.
+It is a process, which occurs with highly supervised and measured steps.

 Cabinets, Safes and Locks

 One way to ensure that firearms are safe is to lock them away in safes, or lockable cabinets, or install locking devices on the guns themselves.
 These are the preferred methods for those who have small children in the home, or the potential to have children visit.